 Click for weather forecast

-The prevailing wind is the North Easterly Trade wind that gathers off the Portuguese coast and runs down to the Cape Verde Islands.
-It brings moisture and large sea swells to the north coast, and often, particularly in the morning, adversely affects the weather on the eastern end of the island between Caniço and Caniçal.
-However, a westerly wind in these areas can be surprisingly dry and sunny, while the southern and western coasts are duly soaked.
+The prevailing wind is the northeasterly trade wind that gathers off the Portuguese coast and runs down to the Cape Verde Islands.
+It brings moisture and large sea swells to the north coast, and often, particularly in the morning, adversely affects the weather on the eastern end of the island, between Caniço and Caniçal.
+However, when westerly winds are blowing, these areas can be surprisingly dry and sunny, while the southern and western coasts can be cloudy.

 Porto Santo weather, on the other hand, tends to be drier.
 To know a bit more about the climate in mainland Portugal, namely in its capital, check out Lisbon weather.